KabaOS/KabaOS/README.md

 git clone --recursive https://github.com/arthurmelton/KabaOS
 ```

-If you are on alpine you can install all of the nessisary building programs by
+If you are on alpine, you can install all the necessary building programs by
-running the following (it will tell you to set an enviroment variable when
+running the following (it will tell you to set an environment variable when
-running make, dont forget to do so):
+running make, don't forget to do so):

 ```sh
 ./alpine_setup.sh

 ```

-Once you have the source code you can run the following to download all of the
+Once you have the source code, you can run the following to download all of the
 extra code that is needed.
 You only have to do this one time.

 ```